Study and Scientific Research

-Entry clearance requirements are dependent on the citizenship of the applicant.
-Citizens of many countries do not need a visa to visit Germany for stays up to 90 days.
+Entry clearance requirements depend on the citizenship of the applicant.
+Citizens of many countries do not need a visa to visit Germany for stays of up to 90 days.
 Please check our country list if you are not sure whether you need a visa.

 Visa Country List

 Where and how to apply?

 Citizens of other countries are required to apply and obtain a residence permit prior to entry (an option also open to US citizens) at the German Embassy in Washington, the Consulates in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, New York or San Francisco.

 Click on the Consulate Finder below to find out where to submit your application and to learn about any specific application procedures.
 Due to local particularities handling and processing may vary slightly among the German missions involved.
 Except for rare instances, you have to submit your application in person.

 Upon submission of all required documents the application will be forwarded to the Aliens' Authority (Ausländerbehörde) competent for your intended place of residence in Germany.
 Student visa applications take about 25 days to be processed.
 Scientists holding a scholarship by a German scientific organization may be granted a visa within a few days by the Embassy or Consulate General.
 For all other applications processing may take about 1 - 3 months.
 After the application has been approved by the Aliens' Authority the Consulate will issue a residence permit in the form of a visa.
 The Aliens' Authority requires all residence permit holders to register upon their first arrival.
 A final residence permit will be granted in German after arrival.